 - Narm: Tougyu's and Shoujou's various deranged facial expressions.

 - Shocking Swerve: Chapter 22.
 Tsuki is the Big Bad.
 What?
 It doesn't help that the whole thing is presented as a dream of Sora's.
 Because she fainted from learning that.

 - Unintentionally Unsympathetic: Tamao calling Sora out for not considering how the boys feel about acting like misogynistic bastards.
 Apparently Sora not stopping to think "What if these guys feel bad about committing horrible atrocities?" while constantly preventing said horrible atrocities is meant to be poignant, but it just comes across as one big Never My Fault from the boys' side.
 This is even more obvious because there are boys like Sumita and Akane who didn't act like misogynistic bastards, but we're supposed to feel bad for the likes of Tougyu and Shoujo who tortured girls for absolutely no reason.
 There are good ways to show that boys can also be the victims of misogyny to a degree, this is not one of them.

 - What Measure Is a Non-Badass?: Tomoko is a fourteen year old girl in a nightmarish situation...
 A number of forum goers have decided that she is a useless coward who shouldn't have the privilege of being Sora's slave and deserves whatever happens to her next.
 Some of those same forum goers have complained about the male characters all being utter bastards.
 And then there are the really scary internet dwellers (thankfully not many) who actually think a school like this is a good idea.

 - The Woobie:

-- Reversed.
-Yuki starts in a state of utter misery where her only comfort is a picture of Sora and Koharu.
-She becomes one of Sora's most confident allies and goes on to take a beating to protect another student.
+- Yuki starts in a state of utter misery where her only comfort is a picture of Sora and Koharu.
+Thankfully, she becomes one of Sora's most confident allies and goes on to take a beating to protect another student.